-Any temporary faculty member who is granted a leave of absence without pay shall maintain any rights under Articles 12.3, 12.7, 12.8 and 12.9 of the Collective Bargaining Agreement in the same manner as if that employee had taught his/her scheduled courses rather than taking a leave.
-The individual replacing the temporary faculty member during the leave will not accrue rights under Articles 12.3, 12.7, 12.8 and 12.9 of the Collective Bargaining Agreement.
+Any temporary faculty member who is granted a leave of absence without pay shall maintain any rights under Articles 12.3, 12.7, 12.9, 12.10, 12.12 and 12.13 of the Collective Bargaining Agreement in the same manner as if that employee had taught his/her scheduled courses rather than taking a leave.
+The individual replacing the temporary faculty member during the leave will not accrue rights under Articles 12.3, 12.7, 12.9, 12.10, 12.12 and 12.13 of the Collective Bargaining Agreement.

 Part-time temporary faculty are eligible for a leave of absence without pay not to exceed one semester.
+THIS SHOULD BE REMOVED – SEE COMMENT.

 The leave of absence of a temporary faculty member shall terminate upon the expiration of that employee's temporary appointment.